Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Introduction

-The estimation of the ordered Probit model with a latent factor is challenging.
-In order to derive the joint density of observed ratings, the history of the latent factor has to be integrated out.
-Therefore, the exact likelihood function based on the joint density of rating histories involves an integral of high dimension that increases with the number of observations.
-Due to the presence of these integrals, the exact maximum likelihood is commonly replaced by an approximation.
-There exist various approximation methods, most of which involve a set of arbitrary control parameters, which have a significant impact on the associated required capital.
-These are, for example, the discretization step [\citet{Farmer2021}], smoothing parameters, penalization rate in neural networks, etc. The effect of the statistical approximation and optimization method can go as far as to partly circumvent the need for keeping an internal capital reserve.
-Therefore, it is called a ``statistical regulatory arbitrage''.
-This explains why these approximations are generally not validated by the supervisory authorities who are regularly auditing the internal databases and estimation techniques.\footnote{The Bayesian methods that are sensitive to the choice of the prior, are systematically not validated by the banking supervisory authority [see, e.g. \citet{DEHS2009} for a Bayesian estimation method].} So far, the banking supervisory authority has validated standardized approximation methods, such as the granularity adjusted approximation, corresponding to large cross-sectional asymptotics [see, \citet{GG2015} for general discussion] and the Simulated Maximum Likelihood method with a large number of simulations.
+There exist alternative approximation methods, most of which involve a set of arbitrary control parameters, having a significant impact on the associated required capital.
+These parameters are, for example, the discretization steps [\citet{Farmer2021}], tuning parameters, penalties, etc. The effect of the statistical approximation and optimization method can go as far as to partly eliminate the need for keeping an internal capital reserve, which is called a ``statistical regulatory arbitrage''.
+Therefore these approximations are often not validated by the supervisory authorities who are regularly auditing the internal databases and estimation techniques.\footnote{``Any estimation technique should be duly justified and documented'' [\cite{EBA2012}].}

-This paper introduces a set of Maximum Composite Likelihood (MCL) estimators for the stochastic factor ordered Probit model, as simple alternative methods providing consistent and normally distributed estimators.
-The MCL estimation method has been widely used in the statistical literature to handle complex likelihood functions [for example, see, e.g. \citet{Lindsay1988}, \citet{Varian2008}, \citet{VRF2011} and \cite{GM2018}].
-The composite likelihood functions are obtained by multiplying a collection of component likelihoods and are known to provide consistent parameter estimators \citep{VRF2011}.
-In this paper, the MCL estimator maximizes an objective function based on the exact likelihood function of the factor ordered Probit model.
-We propose three MCL estimators of different complexity and prove their consistency and asymptotic normality.
-The performance of the estimators is examined in a simulation study.

-This paper is organized as follows.
-Section 2 describes the ordered probit model for credit rating transitions.
-Section 3 describes the stochastic factor ordered Probit model.
-Section 4 introduces the composite maximum likelihood estimators and derives their consistency and asymptotic normality.
-The simulation results are presented in Section 5.
-Section 6 concludes the paper.
-Proofs, simulation details and additional simulation results are gathered in Appendices.